TEALSK12/2nd-semester-introduction-to-computer-science/lesson_205_lists.md

     1. Practice predicting what casting will do to inputs.
     2. Create a halving program as well as program that halves to whole numbers.
 3. Opportunities for more
     1. If students are moving quickly, start topic of nested lists.
+Start of with a simple nested list like `['a', 'b', 'c', [1, 2, 3]]`.
+Ask the students to guess the length.
+Ask the students to guess how they would access the item '1' from that list!

 [Do Now Handout]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/do_now_205.html